bolejko/SzekeresPy/README.md

 ## Installation

 To compile the code, navigate to the folder with the above files and run the terminal commands listed either in the file `compile_single` or `compile_openmp` (for openMP).
+The first step is to compile the fortran code and create a python module.
+For example, but typing:

+`python3 -m numpy.f2py -c --verbose --opt='-fopenmp -O3' -lgomp szekeres_fortran.f90 -m szekeres_fortran`

+you will compile the code (first "-c" in the line above) and create a python module (second "-m" in the command line above) which is then used by the SzekeresPy package.
+Then you can run the code from the terminal (by typing: `python3 sample.py`) or you can use an integrated development environment, such as for example IDLE.

 ## Running the code